 - Are walkways free from loose

-- Condition of the cabin? objects?
+- The condition of the cabin? objects?

 - Is hoist brake in order?

-- Only the designated crane operator or a specially trained and authorized person having sufficient knowledge and skill regarding safe operation of various mechanisms of the crane shall be allowed to operate a crane.
+- Only the designated crane operator or a specially trained and authorized person having sufficient knowledge and skill regarding the safe operation of various mechanisms of the crane shall be allowed to operate a crane.

 - Before the maintenance work on a crane is taken up, the group in-charge shall inform the operation shift in-charge regarding the nature and duration of work.

-- The crane which is to be shut down for maintenance and repair, shall be brought to the repair bay or to the repair platform or to any other suitable place where the crane may be shut down for maintenance with least interference to other cranes.
+- The crane which is to be shut down for maintenance and repair shall be brought to the repair bay or to the repair platform or to any other suitable place where the crane may be shut down for maintenance with least interference to other cranes.